Live Event Preparations

 Logistics and file transfer

 As the footage was being transferred digitally to the US for an edit the next day, having a solid plan was crucial.
 We had arranged three drop points throughout the day during natural breaks in filming.
-As the ProRes files from the A7S were large and would take a long time to transfer, we used an option on the A7S to simultaneously record a low resolution proxy as an MP4 file.
-We uploaded these files first to allow the video editors in the US to begin an edit before the full resolution files had uploaded. the files were transferred to a hard drive, then taken to a transfer facility in South Melbourne.
+As the ProRes files from the A7S were large and would take a long time to transfer, we used an option on the A7S to record a low-resolution proxy as an MP4 file simultaneously.
+We uploaded these files first to allow the video editors in the US to begin an edit before the full resolution files had uploaded.
+The files were transferred to a hard drive, then taken to a transfer facility in South Melbourne.

 By following our plan and working efficiently throughout the day, we managed to get all the required footage and the producers received the footage on time for a rapid finished edit.